wxs/folieadeux.ca/content/dispatches/2020-11-17-for-the-glory-of-god.md

 And given that I am thrown into the world with other beings -- both human and more-than-human -- how do I co-exist with the plural ways of being-in-the-world of the other(s).
 Maybe this is the territory of religion?

 Because of my upbringing into and subsequent rejection of Catholicism, I think I’ve always looked at religion as synonymous with institutionalized dogma.
 However, this was challenged when we listened to the [podcast conversation](https://podtail.com/de/podcast/intellectual-explorers-club/james-carse-and-john-vervaeke-playing-the-infinite/) between John Vervaeke and James Carse.
-They discussed this innate need in humans to make meaning.
-They then introduced the root word of religion (religio) as ‘religare’ as the combination of re- (again) + ligare (to bind or connect): which means to reconnect. \
+They discussed this innate need in humans to individually and collectively make meaning and the historical role of religion in this.
+What was memorable was the introduction of the root word of religion (religio) as ‘religare’, the combination of re- (again) + ligare (to bind or connect): which means to reconnect.

+\
 This makes me feel better about the possibility of religion as the ecology of rituals and practices that guide **reconnection**.
 Reconnection with the immanent “God” that is in me, and you, and all that is around us, with cultivating a respectful and loving “I-Thou” relationship with ourselves and the cosmos.
 Reconnection with the task of making and remaking meaning (maps) on the ever-shifting territory of the divine.
 Reconnection with connection.

 In mystery,